Mintbase/Grants-Program/applications/SubDAO_Network.md

 #### Marketing and Community Plans

-* The SubDAO Network will run as a parachain of the Polkadot Network.
+* The SubDAO Network will run as a parachain of the Mintbase Network.
 * Hire 3-4 more developers in the next two months, and set up our core dev team.
 * Hire 1 marketing adviser to set up our marketing team.
-* Support DAOs for the Polkadot network.
+* Support DAOs for the Mintbase network.

 #### Development Plans

 * In phase 1, our goal is to achieve all the designed functions and provide the basic voting for all DAOs.
 * In phase 2, more DAO templates will be implemented, such as the Fund Template and the VC (Venture Capital) Template, and the SubDAO Airfone will be included for developers to connect their DApps with DAOs.
 * In phase 3, the SubDAO Network begins to provide services for any kind of DAO with customized DAO templates while we plan to release a new version with low-cost functionalities to the public.
-* Finally, our goal is to provide the essential platform with the Open SDK to facilitate the ecosystem on Polkadot.
+* Finally, our goal is to provide the essential platform with the Open SDK to facilitate the ecosystem on Mintbase.

 ## Additional Information :heavy_plus_sign: